 Our Work

 We're all about collaborating with people as they care for the environment.
-We support individuals, community groups and schools in developing on-the-ground projects that promote healthier watersheds.
+We support individuals, community groups, organizatoins, schools, etc. in developing on-the-ground projects that promote healthier watersheds.
 This can look different for everyone and dependent upon who we are supporting.
-Here are a few examples of the work we have supported and led.
+Here some examples of the work we have supported and led:

 Friendly House Mosaic Planting